-Who is he?
+Who or what is antichrist?
 What does this strange-sounding term mean?
 How can you avoid being a victim of the end-time Antichrist’s deception?

 Speaking of the end times just before the return of Jesus Christ, the apostle John wrote, “Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour” (1 John 2:18).